bzdiop/bzdiop.github.io/_pages/about.md

 I am a PhD candidate at the Department of Economics of the University of Oxford.
 My research is in applied microeconomics, with a focus on health and migrations.
 I am interested in understanding the factors --- frictions and preferences --- that influence individuals' decision to relocate within a country.

 I am the T.A for the Quantitative Methods course of Oxford's MSc. in Economics for Development and co-organized the 2021 conference on "machine learning and economic inequality", hosted by [Maximilian Kasy](https://maxkasy.github.io/home/).

+I am the T.A for the Quantitative Methods course of Oxford's MSc. in Economics for Development and co-organized the 2021 conference on "machine learning and economic inequality", hosted by [Maximilian Kasy](https://maxkasy.github.io/home/).

 Previously, I worked as a research staff at the [University of Chicago Urban Labs](https://urbanlabs.uchicago.edu/), and at [gui2de](https://gui2de.georgetown.edu/#).
 You can find an excerpt of my [CV here](https://bzdiop.github.io/cv/).